datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 ^^^^^^^^^^^^^^^^^

 Globals are pipes which merge datasets that store similar entities which fall under the same concept.
-As an example, "global-person" can merge data from the datasets "hr-employee" and "hr-customer".
-This is because "person" is the common denominator of both employees and customers.
+As an example, ``global-person`` can merge data from the datasets ``hr-employee`` and ``hr-customer``.
+This is because the concept of a "person" is the common denominator of both employees and customers.

 Why use globals?
 ^^^^^^^^^^^^^^^^